Skip to content

 Creating a new user account.
 Press <Ctrl-C> to abort

-Please provide a username (eg. your forename): igorp
+Please provide a username (eg. your first name): jane

-Dear Igor, your account igorp has been created and is sudo enabled.
+Dear Jane, your account jane has been created and is sudo enabled.

 Please use this account for your daily work from now on.